Matthew Chapter Eleven

 Matthew 11:1

-Jesus continued His ministry in Galilee while the apostles went to other areas of Israel.
+Jesus continued his ministry in Galilee while the apostles went to other areas of Israel.
 We see that Matthew mentions Jesus' preaching and teaching which brings up the question of: What is the difference between preaching and teaching?
 The Greek word that is translated most often in the New Testament as "preacher" actually speaks more of a herald.
 A herald was one that was sent with a message from a king and, during the New Testament times, this was the gospel of Jesus Christ.
 A preacher (herald) was one who shared this news with those who had not heard it before with the purpose of bringing them to salvation through the grace of Jesus Christ.
-On the other hand, teaching was explaining what the Good News meant and how to apply to our lives.
+On the other hand, teaching was explaining what the Good News meant and how to apply it to our lives.
 The purpose of teaching was to equip the believers to grow in their faith and service to the King.
 So, Jesus went around Galilee telling people about how they could receive this new life and explaining what that new life meant to those who believed.

 Matthew 11:2 & 3